Revolve NTNU: 2015

 The 2015 car, Vilje, the team's second electric car, placed 26th at Silverstone after a last-minute replacement of the motor with one hand carried from a manufacturer in Slovenia, and then 4th at Formula Student Austria and 6th in the Vienna e-Challenge.

 In fall 2015 the race car building program became an official subject of study at the university; as of October 2016 it was the basis of eleven master's theses in progress, as of July 2017, seven.

 2016

 The 2016 car, Gnist, was Scandinavia's first four-wheel-drive electric race car.

 2017

 The 2017 car, Eld, was converted for driverless operation.

 2018

 In 2018 both Eld and Revolve NTNU's newest car with driver, Atmos, competed in Formula Student Germany, where Atmos placed second in the electric division.

 2019

 In 2019 the team's car, Nova, placed second in the electric car division at Formula Student Austria.

 Sponsors

 Kongsberg Automotive ASA was the project's first major sponsor.
 Revolve NTNU also has a partnership with Petter Solberg and Petter Solberg Engineering since November 2011.
 Bertel O. Steen became a major sponsor in 2017.
 Other sponsors include Arrow and Midt-Norge Autolakk.

-Drone program

-In 2016 an autonomous drone program, Ascend NTNU, was spun off from the racing car program.